Projects 2023-2024

 MY AUNTIES

 Aslı and Ayşın’s 40-year love and friendship story unfolds through the eyes of Hazal, who grew up considering both women as her aunts.
-Through personal archives, photos, and intimate conversations, Hazal traces her aunts’ queer journey across Turkey’s shifting political and social landscapes.
-Their story, from youthful joy to painful separation and reunion, becomes a meditation on love, resilience, and quiet defiance in a country which seeks to keep it hidden.
+Tracing their queer journey across Istanbul through personal archives, photos, and reflections, Hazal uncovers a tale of resilience, love, and quiet defiance in a society that sought to keep them hidden.

 THE AMATEUR PHOTOGRAPHER’S FAMILY PORTRAIT